 Light probes and environment lighting is now consistent in gamma and linear color space.
 Some differences in environment lighting compared to Unity 5.2 is to be expected.
 Output is matching Unity 4.x intensity wise now but since 4.x and our light projection code generates L2 coefficients and Enlighten only outputs L1, the falloff for the final light probesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

 See in Glossary can appear different.
 L2 support for light probes will appear in a future release.
 Directional non-important lights should now match 4.x.
 Light probes are always passed to the shaders in linear color space and final gamma conversion happens on the GPU.
-If you are using Unity’s ShadeSHxxx functions for evaluating the spherical harmonics in the shaderA program that runs on the GPU.
+If you are using Unity’s ShadeSHxxx functions for evaluating the spherical harmonics in the shaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 See in Glossary, you should not have to change your shaders.
 In UNITY_STANDARD_SIMPLE shaders the SH evaluation is not split between the pixelThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

-See in Glossary and vertex shader, so we limit the linear to gamma conversions to only happen once and only in the vertex shader.
-On more advanced GPUs the calculation is split between vertex and fragment shader.
+See in Glossary, so we limit the linear to gamma conversions to only happen once and only in the vertex shader.
+On more advanced GPUs the calculation is split between vertex and fragment shaderThe “per-pixel” part of shader code, performed every pixel that an object occupies on-screen.
+The fragment shader part is usually used to calculate and output the color of each pixel.
+More info

 The multi scene editing feature introduces new API through EditorSceneManager and SceneManager.
 Which means that many of the API’s on EditorApplication and Application has been deprecated.